-- 2. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), revokes Instrument No. 23 of 2009, determined under subsection 196B(2) of the VEA concerning frostbite. - 3.
-The Authority is of the view that there is sound medical-scientific evidence that indicates that frostbite and death from frostbite can be related to particular kinds of service.
-The Authority has therefore determined pursuant to subsection 196B(2) of the VEA a Statement of Principles concerning frostbite (Reasonable Hypothesis) (No. 11 of 2018).
+- 2. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), revokes Instrument No. 24 of 2009, determined under subsection 196B(3) of the VEA concerning frostbite. - 3.
+The Authority is of the view that on the sound medical-scientific evidence available it is more probable than not that frostbite and death from frostbite can be related to particular kinds of service.
+The Authority has therefore determined pursuant to subsection 196B(3) of the VEA a Statement of Principles concerning frostbite (Balance of Probabilities) (No. 12 of 2018).
 This Instrument will in effect replace the revoked Statement of Principles.